TU Darmstadt

 Join the academic hub

-By being a student of the M.Sc.
-Soft Matter and Materials course you become a part of the phenomenal Rhine-Main Universities (RMU) alliance, which incorporates top-notch universities in the Rhine-Main area.
+As M.Sc.
+Soft Matter and Materials student, you join the prestigious Rhine-Main Universities (RMU) alliance—a network of top-tier universities in the Rhine-Main region.

 Take advantage of small class sizes and individual support